recursivelycurious/charts/src/incubator/f5-bigip-ctlr/README.md

 The chart presumes:
 - You have added a BIG-IP device to either your [Kubernetes](http://clouddocs.f5.com/containers/latest/kubernetes/kctlr-use-bigip-k8s.html) or [OpenShift](http://clouddocs.f5.com/containers/v2/openshift/kctlr-use-bigip-openshift.html) cluster.
-- A partition exists on your BIG-IP for the instance of the controller to manage.
+- A partition (other than common) exists on your BIG-IP for the instance of the controller to manage.
 - A secret exists in your cluster to access the BIG-IP.

-The default values of `f5-bigip-ctlr` for the partition and `f5-bigip-ctlr-login` for the secret can be modified using `--set` or by passing your own values file.
+The default values for the partition and secret to access the BIG-IP -- `f5-bigip-ctlr` and `f5-bigip-ctlr-login` can be updated using either `--set <param>=<value>` or `-f <values-file.yaml>`.
+See [customizing the chart before installing](https://docs.helm.sh/using_helm/#customizing-the-chart-before-installing) for more details.

 ## Chart Details